14 Best Places to Visit in the Midwest

 Two Rivers, Wisconsin

 Now, first things first, Two Rivers is right on the shores of Lake Michigan so you can count on amazing vacation photos!
-Secondly, this is one of the most unspoiled stretches of Midwestern lakeshore I’ve ever visited.
-I honestly think it’s one of the absolute best coastal spots in Wisconsin for a road trip.
+Secondly, this is one of the most unspoiled stretches of Midwestern lakeshore we’ve ever visited.

-Two Rivers has just over 11,000 year-round residents but is close enough to the bigger Manitowoc (just 15 minutes by car) that you get a variety of things to see and do.
+Two Rivers has just over 11,000 year-round residents but is close enough to the bigger Manitowoc (just 15 minutes by car) that you can't possibly get bored.

-First head to Neshotah Beach perfect for swimming and sunbathing.
+First head to Neshotah Beach to enjoy some swimming and sunbathing.
 I loved how peaceful it felt.

-In town, we wandered through the historic downtown, browsing small shops and stopping for coffee and snacks.
-If you are curious, legend goes that the ice cream sundae was invented in 1881 at Ed Berners' Ice Cream Parlor in Two Rivers, when a customer requested chocolate syrup on his ice cream!
+The historic downtown is a lovely road trip stop.
+If you want to get your kids interested in history, you can take them to where the ice cream sundae was invented in 1881.
+It all happened at Ed Berners' Ice Cream Parlor in Two Rivers (still open today!) when a customer requested chocolate syrup on his ice cream!

 What I loved best: